This post may contain affiliate links; see site footer for more details.

 Actively, deliberately, intentionally take that step – whichever step needs taking – and then do not stop.

 Ain’t nobody got time for passive stepping.
 Passive stepping is literally not a thing.
-It is simply impossible to wait around for the next ball drop of life, expecting things to change just because the universe is moving forward.
+It is simply impossible to wait around for the new year, the next ball drop of life, expecting things to change just because the universe is moving forward.
 The world will keep spinning with or without you – wouldn’t you rather take charge or your life and your direction and step out and onto your own destined path of awesome?

 “I will step out.”